 True.
-And that attitude – clear-eyed, knowledgeable, on-target – is what Lamster brings to his exceptional ‘The Man in the Glass House: Philip Johnson, Architect of the Modern Century.’
+And that attitude – clear-eyed, knowledgeable, undeniably on-target – is what Lamster brings to his exceptional ‘The Man in the Glass House: Philip Johnson, Architect of the Modern Century.’
 He’s also peppered his book with droll observations.
-When World War II began and a desperate England was gearing up its defenses against Germany, the visiting Johnson reported he didn’t much care for “the baggy volunteer uniforms.”
+When World War II began and a desperate England was gearing up its defenses against Germany, the visiting Johnson tutted he didn’t much care for “the baggy volunteer uniforms.”

 ‘The Man in the Glass House’ is compelling reading partly because Johnson, who died in 2005, was such an outsized influence, such a conflicted character – and because capturing him between book covers is like hammering mercury.
 It’s a task Lamster pursues with deftness and determination.
 He will not let the man or his achievements and blunders get away with easy deflections.
-Towards the end of the 528-page book, this Javert-like pursuit starts feeling long, but then, Johnson stayed active well into his nineties.
+Towards the end of the 528-page book, this Javert-like pursuit starts feeling long — but then, Johnson stayed active well into his nineties.

-This is the first time, for example, I’ve encountered such a thorough account of Johnson’s totalitarianism.
+This is the first time, for example, we’ve encountered a thorough account of Johnson’s totalitarianism.
 Not just his anti-Semitism or the ‘Grey Shirt’ uniforms he designed for his homegrown, fascist party – all that, we knew.
 But Lamster even looks into whether Johnson, during visits to Germany in the 1930s, was a Nazi informant.
 Or whether Johnson used Nazi funds for his political efforts back in America – a federal crime.